Vote for credible candidates, Obasanjo tells Nigerians - Vanguard News Nigeria

 Oyelude also called on indigenes of Owu to support and vote for any indigene contesting for any political office.

-The News Agency of Nigeria (NAN) reports that dignitaries present at the occasion included Owu monarchs as well as indigenes of the ethnic stock.
+The dignitaries present at the occasion included Owu monarchs as well as indigenes of the Yoruba sub-ethnic group.